QiSima/TimeSeriesForecasting-RD/README.md

 * torch == 2.2.1

 ### Dataset
-All the datasets needed for Reinforced Decoder can be obtained from the following links, which cover both simulated and real-world time series and have different time granularities and are either univariate or multivariate.
+All the datasets needed for Reinforced Decoder can be obtained from the following public links, which cover both simulated and real-world time series and have different time granularities and are either univariate or multivariate.
 * https://github.com/Analytics-for-Forecasting/OpenForecasting/tree/main/data/synthetic/mg.
 * https://archive.ics.uci.edu/ml/datasets/sml2010.
 * https://archive.ics.uci.edu/ml/datasets/PM2.5+Data+of+Five+Chinese+Cities.